 The Company's cash resources are held in a pooled banking arrangement with its parent, Aviva Central Services UK Limited, and fellow group company, Aviva Insurance Limited (AIL), whereby the group participating companies are able to draw down on the cash resources in the pool for short term investment or to fund payments.
 In extreme circumstances, the Company would approach the Group for additional short-term borrowing whilst the Company liquidated other assets.
-The Group maintains significant undrawn committed borrowing facilities of £1,700 million (2022: £1,700 million) from a range of leading international banks to mitigate this risk further.
+The Group maintains significant undrawn committed borrowing facilities of £1,700 million (2023: £1,700 million) from a range of leading international banks to mitigate this risk further.
+A proportion of these borrowing facilities are allocated to cover commercial paper in issuance.